Declutter Your Home 30-Day Challenge

 Less Clutter = Less Stress

 When you have less clutter, you will also have less stress in your life.
-When you have clutter it’s harder to find the items and things you need.
+When you have clutter, finding the items and things you need is harder.
 I don’t know about you, but I always find out something is lost 30 seconds before it’s time to leave for school (which causes me stress while I try to find it).

-If you are constantly reducing clutter and keeping everything in its place, you will be able to easily find the things you need when you need them (stress-free).
+If you are constantly reducing clutter and keeping everything in its place, you will be able to quickly find the things you need when you need them (stress-free).

 Too Much Clutter Will Make You Feel Overwhelmed